frederic-perez/AmE-dictionary/data/dictionary.md

 __dunno__
 __duo__
 __dupe__ _A dupe of a president._
-__duped__ _v_ :five::hammer: _He had been duped by her._ _Putin feels that the West duped Russia into de facto sanctioning international intervention in Libya._ _Settlers duped, children abandoned, Indians deported._
+__duped__ _v_ :six::hammer: _He had been duped by her._ _Putin feels that the West duped Russia into de facto sanctioning international intervention in Libya._ _Settlers duped, children abandoned, Indians deported._
 __duplexes__ :two::hammer:
 __duplicitious__ _A duplicitious cigarette industry._
 __duplicitous__